Mikusiek144/velocity-setup/README.md

 1. Backends (Paper)
 2. Velocity
-3. You connect via the proxy
+3. Connect via the proxy

 ---

 ## Test if it works

-- ✔️ You can log in via the proxy
+* ✔️ You can log in via the proxy
-- ✔️ You reach the lobby
+* ✔️ You reach the lobby
-- ✔️ `/server boxpvp` works
+* ✔️ `/server boxpvp` works
-- ✔️ You CANNOT access the backend directly
+* ✔️ You CANNOT connect directly to the backend

-→ If everything works → you have configured it correctly
+→ If everything works → your setup is correct

 ---